bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

 === "cron"
     The cron utility is used for running scripts and commands at regular intervals, and at specific times and dates.
 It’s built into most Operating Systems (namely Linux and Mac), and provides a very useful way to schedule tasks on your server.
 It also works for running Docker commands on a schedule.

-    1. Decide when you want to run Komet
+    1. Decide when you want to run Kometa

        `cron` needs a specific syntax to express schedules.
 A cron schedule is something like "Every Tuesday at 4" or "5 minutes past every other hour".